secretstartups/handbook/support/workflows/working-with-pods.html.md

 ## What is Support Pods?

 Support Pods is an initiative to introduce subject-specific ticket views and ways that support engineers can work them in Zendesk.
-This was previously knows as Areas of Focus.
+This was previously known as Areas of Focus.
 History and context behind this can be found in [this epic](https://gitlab.com/groups/gitlab-com/support/-/epics/145).

+There are many different uses of the word `pod` in the GitLab context.
+To remove ambiguity, support pods will always be referred to using the full term, never as `pods`.

-Note: we are [piloting this with a few support engineers at the moment](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/3663), with the intent to roll this out globally within the next few months.
+Note: we are [piloting this with a few support engineers](https://gitlab.com/gitlab-com/support/support-team-meta/-/issues/3663), with the goal to roll this out globally.

 ## Why Support Pods?

 Working on tickets with the Support Pods view has several positive impacts for both customers and us.
 Some of them are listed below, in no particular order:

 1. Quicker ticket resolution and increased quality of support for customers.
+1. Greater efficiency for support engineers through having a view of tickets with a similar theme.
 1. Better ticket deflection and representation of customers' voice by improved closer relation with product teams.
 1. More opportunities for intentional collaboration on tickets.
 1. Focused learning opportunities and clearer sense of progression.

 As a support engineer, you might sign up to a Support Pod for one of the following reasons:

-- Learning: Support Engineer is looking to up-skill in one or more topics covered by that pod, and can do so by following along specific tickets, collaborating with experts, and deliberately owning tickets in that area to gain knowledge and confidence.
+- **Learning a topic** : Support Engineer is looking to up-skill in one or more topics covered by that support pod, and can do so by following along specific tickets, collaborating with experts, and deliberately owning tickets in that area to gain knowledge and confidence.
-- Helping: Support Engineer is an expert in one or more topics covered by that pod, and can help their peers and customers by engaging on tickets in that pod.
+- **Strength on a topic** : Support Engineer is an expert in one or more topics covered by that support pod, and can help their peers and customers by engaging on tickets in that support pod.

 ## How can I integrate Support Pods in my day to day?

+The [Key Principles](https://about.gitlab.com/handbook/support/workflows/working-on-tickets.html#key-principles) and [Priorities & Impact](https://about.gitlab.com/handbook/support/workflows/working-on-tickets.html#priorities-and-impact) guidelines are our guiding principles for working on tickets, keep these in mind as you work.

-If you have signed up to a pod, you can use the below prioritization guidelines.
-This is a slightly modified version of our general [ticket prioritization guidelines](https://about.gitlab.com/handbook/support/workflows/working-on-tickets.html#how-do-we-prioritize-tickets):
+If you have signed up to a support pod, you can use the below prioritization guidelines.
+A manager may ask you, or the team collectively, to focus on certain tickets or views from time to time, please help when you are able.

-1. New Tickets in the All Regions + Preferred Region.
-ZD View: “APAC Needs Org/Triage/FRT”
-1. Tickets without owners in the All Regions + Preferred Region.
-ZD View: “APAC+All Regions Needs Assignee”
+1. Support Pod view
+    - This view is grouped by FRT & NRT.
+Refer to the guidlines for [meeting SLAs](https://about.gitlab.com/handbook/support/workflows/meeting-frt-sla.html#how-do-i-choose-between-needs-org--frt-and-handover-needed-view) when deciding whether to work from the FRT list or NRT list in this view.
+(The same guideline applies to choosing which support pod view to work from if you have joined more than 1 support pod.)
+    - The support pod views include assigned tickets from any preferred regions (including `All regions`) as well as unassigned tickets.
+This is different to the global ticket views of Needs-org/FRT and Handover Needed.
+See the [guidelines](#some-suggestions-for-working-in-support-pod-views) below for a suggested approach to interacting on tickets with an assignee.
-1. Tickets you own ZD View: “My Assigned Tickets”
+1. Tickets you own Zendesk View: “My Assigned Tickets”
-1. Support Pod Views
 1. Everything else

-## Can I sign up to more than 1 pod?
+## Can I sign up to more than 1 support pod?

 Yes.
-Since the intent for signing up to a pod can be different (learning vs helping), you might have a need to sign up to more than 1 pod at the same time.
+The intent for signing up to a support pod can be different (topic of learning vs topic of strength), so you might have a need to sign up to more than 1 support pod at the same time.

-1. Prior to signing up, chat with your manager about it.
-1. Create an [issue with Support Ops] to provide you access to the pod view.
-1. We recommend signing up to a maximum of 2 pods at a time, 1 for helping and 1 for learning.
+It is recommended to sign up to a maximum of 2 support pods at a time, 1 for an area of your strength, and 1 for learning.
+This is recommended for the following reasons:

-    1. This will ensure you do justice to both in terms of time.
+- It helps to ensure you do justice to both in terms of time.
+- It minimizes the mental acrobatics required to decide which support pod view you'll take your next ticket from.

-    1. You can always sign out of a current pod and sign up to a new pod.
+You can always sign out of a current support pod and sign up to a new support pod.

-If you are a part of more than one pod and are confused about which pod to begin with, you can use the guidelines below.
+## How to sign up to a support pod

+1. Prior to signing up, chat with your manager.
+1. Create an [issue with Support Ops] to provide you access to the support pod view.

+## Some suggestions for working in support pod views

 Note that these are only guidelines, and you should feel free to make a judgement call based on the situation and your needs:

-1. Start with the pod(s) that you are a member of to help others.
-    1. Think intentional collaboration when you want to help others progress their tickets in the pod.
+### Working in a support pod that is your topic of strength

+1. Take assignment of New or unassigned tickets that you want to work on (unless they are High Priority and All Regions ([HPAR](https://about.gitlab.com/handbook/support/workflows/high-priority-all-regions-tickets-workflow.html#as-a-support-engineer-what-do-i-do-when-i-come-across-an-hpar-ticket))).
-    1. Add private comments on tickets with your thoughts.
+1. Add internal comments on tickets that are assigned and in progress with any assistance you can offer.
 1. CC yourself on tickets to follow along and assist as needed.

-1. Continue to the pod(s) that you are a member of to learn.
+### Working in a support pod that is your topic of learning

 1. Review the tickets in the view.
-        1. ZD’s Play option is a good tool to use if you want to skim through the tickets.
+    - Zendesk’s Play option is a good tool to use if you want to skim through the tickets.
-        1. Pairing with other pod members is also a good way to learn.
+    - Pairing with other support pod members is also a good way to learn.
-    1. Take assignment of New tickets that you want to work on unless they are High Priority and All Regions.
+1. Take assignment of New tickets and unassigned that you want to work on (unless they are High Priority and All Regions ([HPAR](https://about.gitlab.com/handbook/support/workflows/high-priority-all-regions-tickets-workflow.html#as-a-support-engineer-what-do-i-do-when-i-come-across-an-hpar-ticket))).
 1. CC yourself on tickets that you want to follow along and learn from.
-    1. There is no expectation to handle Other Preferred Region Tickets from both the New and Open ticket groups.

-## Placeholder for current pod groupings
+## Placeholder for current support pod groupings

-## Placeholder for where to document pod participants
+## Placeholder for where to document support pod participants

 ## Placeholder for handovers

+## Placeholder for handling Needs-org